Obama friendly but firm with China heir apparent

-In White House talks, Obama sought to reassure Xi that Washington welcomed China's "peaceful rise."
-But he signaled that frictions would remain, with growing economic and military rivalry between the two countries, and chided China over its opposition to U.N. action on Syria.
+In White House talks, Obama sought to reassure Xi that Washington welcomed China's "peaceful rise".
+But he signalled that frictions would remain, with growing economic and military rivalry between the two countries, and chided China over its opposition to U.N. action on Syria.

 Obama's firm message on trade, currency, human rights and global issues such as Syria was notable, given that the meetings were previewed as essentially sizing-up sessions.